 1) Rural wages

-We use nationally representative National Sample Survey (NSS) data to evaluate the impact of MNREGA on rural labour markets (Imbert and Papp 2015).
+We use nationally representative National Sample Survey (NSS) data to evaluate the impact of MGNREGA on rural labour markets (Imbert and Papp 2015).
 We exploit the roll-out of the programme during 2006-2008, and compare districts that implemented the programme earlier to those that received it later.
-We find that MNREGA employment crowded out private sector employment one for one and increased rural wages by 5%.
-The wage effects are concentrated during the agricultural off-season (January to June), when public works are open, and in seven states1 which provided most MNREGA work.
+We find that MGNREGA employment crowded out private sector employment one for one and increased rural wages by 5%.
+The wage effects are concentrated during the agricultural off-season (January to June), when public works are open, and in seven states1 which provided most MGNREGA work.

 2) Rural-to-urban migration

-We also investigate the effect of MNREGA on seasonal rural-to-urban migration.
+We also investigate the effect of MGNREGA on seasonal rural-to-urban migration.
 We use survey data collected by Diane Coffey, John Papp and Dean Spears (Coffey et al. 2015) in a high out-migration area at the border of three states (Imbert and Papp 2018).
-We find that seasonal migration is lower in the state where more MNREGA work is provided during the season when public works are open.
-Migrants who do MNREGA work forgo much higher earnings in the city in order to stay in the village, which suggests that they incur significant migration costs, most of which are non-monetary.
+We find that seasonal migration is lower in the state where more MGNREGA work is provided during the season when public works are open.
+Migrants who do MGNREGA work forgo much higher earnings in the city in order to stay in the village, which suggests that they incur significant migration costs, most of which are non-monetary.

 3) Urban wages

 Finally, we use NSS data to show that among districts selected to receive the MGNREGA first, which are home to most seasonal migrants, out-migration declined in the seven states that implemented the programme well, the “star states’’ (Imbert and Papp 2016).
 We next show that wages rose faster in cities which rely on migrants from star states, and slower in cities which rely on migrants from other states.
 Overall, we argue that migration from star states declined by 22%, but that rising urban wages attracted 6% more migrants from other states, so that in net urban wages increased by only 1.4%.